opendocsg/opendoc-state-courts-practice-directions-2021/PART-09-DOCUMENTS-AND-AUTHORITIES-FOR-USE-IN-COURT.md

 >>(v) every page must have a margin on all four sides, each of at least 35mm in width.

->(d) In the case of the claimant, the statement must include the following:

->>(i) a summary of essential facts indicating which, if any, are agreed;

->>(ii) an indication of how these facts are to be proved, identifying relevant witnesses and documents;

->>(iii) a summary of the issues involved with cross-references as appropriate to the pleadings;

->>(iv) a summary of the claimant’s case in relation to each of the issues with references to the key documents relied upon, and a summary of the propositions of law to be advanced with references to the main authorities to be relied on; and

->>(v) an explanation of the reliefs claimed (if these are unusual or complicated).
+>(e) Opening statements should not exceed 25 pages (including the cover page, table of contents and all annexes and appendices).
+All opening statements must include a cover page and a table of contents.
+Parties are to note that where the Court allows the prescribed page limit to be exceeded, fees are payable under the Fourth Schedule to the Rules of Court 2021.

->(e) Counsel will be at liberty to amend their statements at the trial but in such event will be expected to explain the reasons for the amendments.
+>(f) Opening statements may be amended at trial, but counsel will be expected to explain the reasons for the amendments.

-(13) Where parties are directed to file and serve written closing submissions, Practice Direction 72(5) should be complied with.
-Where parties have already filed and served a bundle of authorities pursuant to paragraph (10) above, the closing submissions should refer to that bundle.
-Any supplemental bundle of authorities should contain only any additional authorities.

-### ***Core bundle of documents***
+### ***Bundle of authorities***

-(14) In addition to the bundles of documents required to be filed and served under Order 9, Rule 25(9) of the Rules of Court 2021, parties should endeavour to file a core bundle of documents for trial, unless one is clearly unnecessary.
-This core bundle should comprise only the most important documents that are relevant to the hearing in question, or which will be repeatedly referred to in the course of the hearing.
+(13) In addition to the documents required to be filed and served under Order 9, Rule 25(9) of the Rules of Court 2021, the Court may direct parties to file and serve bundles of authorities.

-(15) The documents in the core bundle of documents should not only be paginated but should also be cross-referenced to copies of the documents included in the main bundles.
-The core bundle of documents must be prepared in an electronic format and tendered to the Court in a loose-leaf file which can easily have further documents added to it if required.

 ### ***Failure to tender documents in the proper manner and time***

-(16) At the trial of the cause or matter, an adjournment may be ordered if:
+(14) At the trial of the cause or matter, an adjournment may be ordered if:

 >(a) the above documents or any of them were not filed and served within the prescribed time or in the prescribed manner or at all; or

 >(b) one party seeks to tender any of the above documents or supplements thereto except for supplements to the opening statement at the trial of the cause or matter.

-(17) If an adjournment is ordered for any of the reasons set out in paragraph (16) above, the party who has failed to file or serve his documents within the prescribed time or at all or who seeks to tender a document or supplement thereto except for supplements to the opening statement may be ordered by the Court to bear the costs of the adjournment.
+(15) If an adjournment is ordered for any of the reasons set out in paragraph (14) above, the party who has failed to file or serve his documents within the prescribed time or at all or who seeks to tender a document or supplement thereto except for supplements to the opening statement may be ordered by the Court to bear the costs of the adjournment.

 ## 74. Hearing in Chambers

 (1) In all hearings in chambers before a Judge or Registrar, counsel shall submit their written submissions, bundles of documents and their own bundle of authorities as appropriate for the hearing.
-The requirements of Practice Directions 72 and 73 shall, with the necessary modifications, be complied with in this regard, save that any bundles to be relied on at the hearing shall be filed and served no later than 3 working days in advance of the hearing and hard copies of any bundles may (if necessary) be submitted at the hearing itself before the Judge or Registrar, as the case may be.
+The requirements of Practice Directions 72 and 73 shall, with the necessary modifications, be complied with in this regard, save that any bundles to be relied on at a contested special date hearing shall be filed and served no later than 1 working days in advance of the hearing and hard copies of any bundles may (if necessary) be submitted at the hearing itself before the Judge or Registrar, as the case may be, unless the court directs otherwise.

 (2) The written submissions filed by parties shall, subject to such page limits as may be provided for in the Rules of Court 2021, set out as concisely as possible: